XMU-Kuangnan-Fang-Team/GENetLib/docs/source/introduction.rst

 `GENetLib` is a Python library designed for gene-environment interaction analysis via neural network, addressing the analytical challenges in complex disease research.
 This package is capable of handling a variety of input data types:
-- Scalar input data
+* Scalar input data
-- Functional input data (or densely measured data)
+* Functional input data (or densely measured data)

 This package also supports diverse output requirements:
-- Continuous output data
+* Continuous output data
-- Binary output data
+* Binary output data
-- Survival output data
+* Survival output data

 By integrating minimax concave penalty (MCP) and \( L_2 \)-norm regularization within a neural network estimation framework, `GENetLib` offers an innovative solution for high-dimensional genetic data analysis.
 The framework is shown below.

 .. image:: _static/framework.png
-   :alt: framework
    :width: 600

 We provide a web-based documentation which introduces the meaning of function parameters, the usage of functions, detailed information about methods, and gives examples for each.
 The web page is available at